jessesquires/talks/2016/11-07 Pushing limits of protocols/pushing_the_limits_of_protocols.md

 # [fit] Design Principles

 ^Who's heard of solid?
-- Acronym
 - Set of principles for designing "good" software modules
+- clean code
-- Guidelines to make code modular and easy to change
+- Guidelines to make code modular and easy to change, reduce debt
+- Paul's talk on the Visitor Pattern with Storyboards

 ---